 -

-The kernel of SVM algorithms is a collection of mathematical functions.
-Non-linearly separable low-dimensional data points are converted into linearly separable high-dimensional data points using these functions.
-Popular kernels include the Gaussian, Linear, Polynomial, Radial Basis Function (RBF), Sigmoid, and others.
+The kernel within SVM algorithms is a compilation of mathematical functions.
+These functions serve the purpose of transmuting non-linearly separable low-dimensional data points into high-dimensional ones that can be linearly separated.
+Prominent kernel functions encompass the Gaussian, Linear, Polynomial, Radial Basis Function (RBF), Sigmoid, among others.

 Let’s demonstrate it by using one numerical example